Mark Zuckerberg says don’t screenshot your Facebook Messenger chats

 Facebook rebrands as Meta, bringing products together under new name

-The Facebook founder and CEO of parent company Meta said in a post on Friday that an update to messenger would notify users if their chat has been screen-shot by another person.
+The Facebook founder and CEO of parent company Meta said in a post on Friday that an update to Messenger would notify users if an image of their chat has been captured by another person.

 “New update for end-to-end encrypted Messenger chats so you get a notification if someone screenshots a disappearing message,” Mr Zuckerberg wrote along with a screenshot of a conversation with his wife, Priscilla Chan.